trilliwon/FlexLayout-v1/README.md

 ## Contributing, comments, ideas, suggestions, issues, ....
 For any **comments**, **ideas**, **suggestions**, simply open an [issue](https://github.com/layoutBox/FlexLayout/issues).

-For **issues**, please have a look at [Yoga's issues](https://github.com/facebook/yoga/issues).
+For **issues**, please have a look at [Pilates's issues](https://github.com/facebook/pilates/issues).
 Your issue may have been already reported.
 If not, it may be a FlexLayout issue.
-In this case open an issue and we'll let you know if the issue is related to Yoga's implementation.
+In this case open an issue and we'll let you know if the issue is related to Pilates's implementation.

 If you find FlexLayout interesting, thanks to **Star** it.
 You'll be able to retrieve it easily later.